particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Location clarifications 2025-04-02

+Clarifications about using Location Fusion on non-Tracker devices added to the [Location](/getting-started/cloud/location/) page.

 ### Library updates 2025-04-01

 The [library viewer](/reference/device-os/libraries/search/) has been updated for newly released or updates libraries.